JohnDoe-collab-stack/RevCHAC/README.md

 # RevCHAC

 > **Lean Version:** `leanprover/lean4:v4.26.0-rc2`
 > **Main File:** `RevCHAC/RevCHAC.lean`

 This repository currently consists of a single Lean file implementing the following architecture:

-- a purely semantic Galois layer over a satisfaction relation,
+* a purely semantic Galois layer over a satisfaction relation,
-- a dynamic halting layer built from traces and a “reverse halting” operator `Rev`,
+* a dynamic halting layer built from traces and a “reverse halting” operator `Rev`,
-- a local reading `LR` that realises semantic consequence as halting of traces,
+* a local reading `LR` that realises semantic consequence as halting of traces,
-- an abstract Turing–Gödel context encoding the standard diagonal obstruction,
+* an abstract Turing–Gödel context encoding the standard diagonal obstruction,
-- a `RevCHACSystem` that aligns real halting, a Rev-based halting profile, a CH-local profile, and a dynamic choice operator,
+* a `RevCHACSystem` that aligns real halting, a Rev-based halting profile, a CH-local profile, and a dynamic choice operator,
-- two levels of “non-internalisation” meta-theorems: one for halting, one for the specific operative AC built from this system.
+* two levels of “non-internalisation” meta-theorems: one for halting, one for the specific operative AC built from this system.

 The result is a precise Lean formalisation of the slogan:

 > **There is a concrete dynamic halting/choice structure, definable from ℕ and basic semantics, that no recursive consistent theory of ZFC-strength can fully internalise as a single total, correct and complete predicate.**

+Level 2 is stated in a Turing–Gödel context equipped with a *local* reflection principle that applies specifically to the meta-level halting predicate induced by an attempted internalisation of this dynamic AC.

 ---